-The information provided in these factsheets are limited.
-Have also a look at the website of the REPLACE project, where you will find the heating matrixes, a region-specific guide which shows which renewable energy based heating system best fits to each building type and to your customers' energy demand, as well as the "REPLACE your system Calculator".
-Via application of the heating matrixes and based on case-specific aspects like site conditions (e.g. possibility to connect to a district heating grid, availability of biomass storage space etc.), economic, comfort and environmental considerations, the Calculator will show the best renewable heating system for each situation.
+More information on heating system replacement options can be found on the website of the REPLACE project, where you will find the heating matrixes, a region-specific guide which shows which renewable energy based heating system best fits to each building type and to your customers' energy demand, as well as the "REPLACE your system Calculator".

+Which type of heating system based on renewable energy sources, or also a connection to district heating and cooling, is most suitable for different types and sizes of buildings?